autolab-project/autolab/README.md

 ___

 In USIT, three objects are used to model completely a device : the Variables, the Actions, and the Modules.
 - A Variable is a physical quantity that can be measured on your device.
 It can be also editable, have a unit, etc. (for instance the wavelength of a light source, or the power of a power meter).
-In USIT, a Variable is then defined by its type (int, float, bool,...) and the functions in the associated driver that allows to interact with it.
+In USIT, a Variable is then defined among other things by the functions in the associated driver that allows to interact with it.
 - An Action is basically a function in the driver that performs a particular action in the device, for instance making a stage going home.
 In USIT, an Action is defined by this function.
 - For a simple device, a Module represent the device itself, and has its own Variables and Actions in USIT.
 It can also have some sub-modules: in case that the device is a controller in which several sub-devices can be plugged or connected (for instance a power meter with several inputs, a motion controller with different stages,..), each sub-devices is also considered as a Module in USIT, which are themselves linked to a parent Module.

 Example of the modules architecture:
 ```
 Module "yenista_tunics"
-   |-- Variable "wavelength"     (float, get and set functions)
+   |-- Variable "wavelength"     (get and set functions)
-   |-- Variable "power"          (float, get and set functions)
+   |-- Variable "power"          (get and set functions)
    |-- Action "turn_off"         (do function)

 Module "yenista_osics"
    |-- Module "sld"
-       |-- Variable "power"      (float, get and set functions)
+       |-- Variable "power"      (get and set functions)
-       |-- Variable "output"     (bool, get and set functions)
+       |-- Variable "output"     (get and set functions)
    |-- Module "t100"
-       |-- Variable "power"      (float, get and set functions)
+       |-- Variable "power"      (get and set functions)
-       |-- Variable "output"     (bool, get and set functions)
+       |-- Variable "output"     (get and set functions)

 Module "signalrecovery_lockin"
-   |-- Variable "time_constant"     (float, get and set functions)
+   |-- Variable "time_constant"     (get and set functions)
-   |-- Variable "amplitude"         (float, only get function)
+   |-- Variable "amplitude"         (only get function)
 ```

 During the instantiation of a driver, an empty Module object is created in USIT, and represent at first the general device.
 The above modelization is then carried out using a python script *usit_config.py*, as explained below.